pjackson31/hello/_posts/2020-02-05-post-quote.md

 > <cite> “How Capital is managed and allocated is key to understanding Geo-Political Events”

 Understanding backed by:
-Founding of Greenwood Wealth Management, Harvard Business Online School Credientials, Economics Coursework
+Founding of Greenwood Wealth Management, Harvard Business Online School Credientials, Economics & Globalization Coursework

 > Digital Enterprise Solutions